DeSantis rips Trump for claiming not to know who gave Fauci presidential commendation: ‘Is this the immaculate commendation?’ – KION546

 “Give me a break, people need to take responsibility for their actions.
 They need to they need to own what they did.
 And here’s the thing that’s important: Looking forward, you know, with me, all those mistakes will never be repeated again,” DeSantis continued.

-In an interview with Megyn Kelly, Trump was asked to answer criticism surrounding his response to the pandemic, including why he awarded Fauci, head of the National Institute of Allergy and Infectious Diseases, with a presidential commendation.
+In an interview with SiriusXM’s The Megyn Kelly Show, Trump was asked to answer criticism surrounding his response to the pandemic, including why he awarded Fauci, head of the National Institute of Allergy and Infectious Diseases, with a presidential commendation.

 Trump told Kelly: “I don’t know who gave him the commendation.
 I really don’t know who gave him the commendation.
 Someone probably handed him a commendation.”